trentlarson/endorser-ch/README.md

   - change JWT & CONFIRMATION subject to subjectDid; issuer to issuerDid & type to VARCHAR(100)
 - 80 0 gotta report errors to user (eg. unrecognized context URL or claim type in createWithClaimRecord result)
 - 80 0 gotta report errors to user (eg. "encoded" instead of "jwtEncoded", no event found, repeated action claim submitted)
+- 80 0 gotta report errors to user (eg. repeated confirmation so should see mix of successes and errors)
 - 80 0 in SignClaim, set to confirmations & choose some, set to Join action, set to confirmations again and see that the list is not refreshed
 - 80 0 usability: add a "waiting" spinner when remote method is called
 - 60 3 neo4j?